Functionals and hardware: Level 1

-The types of these polymorphic operations are the well known dependent types (\cite{Girard71} and \cite{Martin-Lof}), with constructor $\Pi$ as a generalization of product and arrow, and constructor $\Sigma$ as a generalization of disjoint union.
+Types of the above operations are well known dependent types, Girard \cite{Girard71} and Martin-L\"{o}f \cite{Martin-Lof}.
+There are two new type constructors: $\Pi$ as the generalization of arrow $\rightarrow$, and $\Sigma$ as the generalization of disjoin union $+$.